mxcube/mxcubeqt/README.md

 #### Installing dpendencies for Debain 6 (ESRF)
 The ESRF install of Debian 6 is pre-installed with PyQt and PyQwt 5.
-Install PyTango and PyMca, make sure to be root.
+Install PyTango and PyMca by issuing the following commands, make sure to be root.

     apt-get install pymca
     apt-get install python2.6-pytango

-Install the other dependenices needed through the blissinstaller or by typing.
+Install the other dependenices needed through the blissinstaller or by typing:

     bliss_rpm Qub
     bliss_rpm PyChooch